nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 #### Workflow Configuration

-For this example, we're going to trigger the  task that is provided in the example deployment, using a custom workflow.
+For this workflow example, we're going to trigger the  task that is provided in the example deployment, using a custom workflow.

 The following [workflow definition](../workflows/README.md) should be added to your deployment's workflows.yml.
 Make certain to update the CNMResponseStream key in the CnmResponse task to match the name of the Kinesis response stream you configured in the prerequisites section: